bedita/docs/source/database.rst

 ER Diagram
 ----------

-A simple ER diagram is displayed here to give you a glimpse of BEdita4 core schema.
+A simple ER diagram is displayed here to give you a glimpse of BEdita core schema.
 Don't use it as a reference though: we will keep an updated version of this diagram, but some tables or fields may still be missing.

 .. image:: _static/be4-schema.svg